Home

 VISION THROUGH SOUNDS is a narration based on a recording titled El niño soñó la música (The Little Boy Who Imagined Music), published in 2003 through the publishing house of the composer’s only child Cecilia Rodrigo, Editorial Joaquín Rodrigo.
 Translated into English, the reading of the script also includes inserts of sound clips: effects like thunder, rain, children playing, and bird calls enhance the listening experience.

 There are only two personnel required to present the research: a narrator, and Dr. Dena Kay Jones, the pianist performer.
-This thirty-minute experience (of combining the reading of a script plus the inserts of audio clips) is followed with a twenty-minute live performance of select Rodrigo piano pieces.
-The program is followed with dialogue between select students and Dr. Jones.
+This thirty-minute experience (of combining the reading of a script plus the inserts of audio clips) is followed with a live performance of select Rodrigo piano pieces.
+Thereafter, the program is then followed by dialogue between select students and Dr. Jones.
 With the assistance of teacher educators who work daily with the students, Dr. Jones is eager to hear what the students have to say after they have had a chance to reflect upon the presentation.

-Participating Schools: 1) Colorado School for the Blind, Colorado Springs and 2) Illinois School for the Visually Impaired, Jacksonville
+Participating Schools to date: 1) Colorado School for the Blind, Colorado Springs and 2) Illinois School for the Visually Impaired, Jacksonville

 Top